tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/vod_adaptive_dynamic_streaming_template.html.markdown

 * `fps` - (Required) Video frame rate in Hz.
 Value range: `[0, 60]`.
 If the value is `0`, the frame rate will be the same as that of the source video.
 * `fill_type` - (Optional) Fill type.
 Fill refers to the way of processing a screenshot when its aspect ratio is different from that of the source video.
 The following fill types are supported: `stretch`: stretch.
 The screenshot will be stretched frame by frame to match the aspect ratio of the source video, which may make the screenshot shorter or longer; `black`: fill with black.
 This option retains the aspect ratio of the source video for the screenshot and fills the unmatched area with black color blocks.
 Default value: black.
 Note: this field may return null, indicating that no valid values can be obtained.
 * `height` - (Optional) Maximum value of the height (or short side) of a video stream in px.
 Value range: `0` and `[128, 4096]`.
 If both `width` and `height` are `0`, the resolution will be the same as that of the source video; If `width` is `0`, but `height` is not `0`, `width` will be proportionally scaled; If `width` is not `0`, but `height` is `0`, `height` will be proportionally scaled; If both `width` and `height` are not `0`, the custom resolution will be used.
 Default value: `0`.
 Note: this field may return null, indicating that no valid values can be obtained.
 * `resolution_adaptive` - (Optional) Resolution adaption.
-Valid values: `open`: enabled.
-In this case, `width` represents the long side of a video, while `height` the short side; `close`: disabled.
+Valid values: `true`: enabled.
+In this case, `width` represents the long side of a video, while `height` the short side; `false`: disabled.
 In this case, `width` represents the width of a video, while `height` the height.
-Default value: `open`.
+Default value: `true`.
 Note: this field may return null, indicating that no valid values can be obtained.
 * `width` - (Optional) Maximum value of the width (or long side) of a video stream in px.
 Value range: `0` and `[128, 4096]`.
 If both `width` and `height` are `0`, the resolution will be the same as that of the source video; If `width` is `0`, but `height` is not `0`, `width` will be proportionally scaled; If `width` is not `0`, but `height` is `0`, `height` will be proportionally scaled; If both `width` and `height` are not `0`, the custom resolution will be used.
 Default value: `0`.
 Note: this field may return null, indicating that no valid values can be obtained.

 ## Attributes Reference